hsaghir/hsaghir.github.io/_posts/data_science/word-level-LSTM-VAE-report.md

 # Publication strategy: talk with Jackie,
-1-First publication: Shared Surface Realization Task (parse tree -> sentence)
+1- First publication: Shared Surface Realization Task (parse tree -> sentence)
 - look at works of Yue Zhang (linearization)
 - look at the work on shared surface realization task 2011
 - look at Claire Gardent's work on (grammer -> sentence)

-2-Continuing research along the lines of: Conditioning on other latent factors in generatig text (i.e. controllable text generation)
+2- Continuing research along the lines of: Conditioning on other latent factors in generatig text (i.e. controllable text generation)
 - For example generating text with positive/negative opinions

 3- structure of a quality NLP paper (i.e. ACL)